brayevalerien/StackScript/README.md

 - Floating-point numbers
 - Tags, which are objects that point to instructions in the source code.

 As a result, StackScript does not have native support for characters, strings, or more complex data structures like arrays.
-Moreover, there is not way to define variables of procedures/functions.<br>
+Moreover, there is no way to define variables or procedures/functions.<br>
 A StackScript program consists of instructions, which can be separated from each other by spaces, tabs, and/or line breaks.
 These instructions are executed one by one by the interpreter, performing the corresponding operations.
-To get a better idea of how this works all together, see the examples sections.
+To get a better idea of how this works all together, see the examples section.

 ## Instruction set
 ### I/O instructions